DiegoHermosa/ClassifierComparison/README.md

 In this practical application, th objective is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 We will utilize a dataset related to marketing bank products over the telephone.

 ### Data:
-The data can be found in this link
+The data can be found in this link:

 [bank-additional-full.csv](https://github.com/DiegoHermosa/ClassifierComparison/tree/main/data/bank-additional-full.csv)